All Episodes

 She said another member of the grand jury brought a newspaper into the room every day and pointed out stories about their investigation, though she herself avoided news coverage to maintain an open mind.

-Excuse me, at some point, impropriety by a grand jury could be grounds to claim a violation of due process rights of the accused.
+At some point, impropriety by a grand jury could be grounds to claim a violation of due process rights of the accused.

-Any successful claim could taint anything that occurred afterward, requiring dismissal of any indictments and at best a complete do-over as long as the statute of limitations is has not yet run.
+Any successful claim could taint anything that occurred afterward, requiring dismissal of any indictments and at best a complete do-over as long as the statute of limitations is not yet run.

-So, you know, none of this this is getting more bizarre by the day.
+So, you know, none of this, this is getting more bizarre by the day.

-But certainly this grand jury four woman has threatened now the entire case with all of this.
+But certainly, this grand jury four woman has threatened now the entire case with all of this.

 And Trump is right.